cu-scalab/Project-1/Task A/readme.md

 Follow following instructions to setup the project.

-1. Clone the following repository on your lab[1-5] machine `git clone https://github.com/cu-scalab/Project-1`
+1. Clone the following repository on your lab[1-5] machine\
+   `git clone https://github.com/cu-scalab/Project-1`
 2. Go to the code directory
 3. Run the following command,`./ert config.txt`.
-If you encounter permission problem, please run `chmod +x ./ert` Step 3 will run the tool and produce results.
+If you encounter permission problem, please run `chmod +x ./ert`\
+  Step 3 will run the tool and produce results.
 It will save the results in Results.lab.cs.clemson.edu folder.
 It will produce a .ps file.
-4. Convert it to a pdf file using following command:- `ps2pdf roofline.ps roofline.pdf`
+4. Convert it to a pdf file using following command:-\
+ `ps2pdf roofline.ps roofline.pdf`
-5. Download it to your local system using scp
+5. Download it to your local system using scp:\
    'scp username@lab1.cs.clemson.edu:/your_project_directory/.ps file'

 # Questions